 WHICH WINES TO PAIR WITH PROSCIUTTO

-Prosciutto di Parma is a type of raw, cured ham from the Italian city of Parma.
-Its history goes back thousands of years to the Roman Empire.
-Although the Italians optimized the production processes over the centuries, the main steps are still similar to the ancient methods.
+Prosciutto di Parma is a celebrated type of raw, cured ham originating from the Italian city of Parma, with a rich history that dates back thousands of years to the Roman Empire.
+Over the centuries, Italians have refined the production processes, yet the fundamental steps remain true to the ancient methods, preserving the authenticity and tradition of this renowned delicacy.

 Italian Pizza Prosciutto